 We anticipate that we will need to do human clinical trials for each target QT prolonging drug which we combine with SPP4040.

 In addition to regulatory considerations, we believe that creation of proprietary co-formulated drugs is a commercially superior strategy.
-By selling an improved, safer product that incorporates the active target drug as well as SPP4040, we can participate in larger, more profitable markets than selling SPP4040 as a stand-alone adjuvant.
+By selling an improved, safer product that incorporates the active target drug as well as SPP4040, we can participate in larger, more profitable markets.
 The commercial objective is to provide patients and medical professionals with a lower risk replacement to currently available drugs.